 Processes can produce hazardous waste products, which will need to be cleared away and disposed of correctly instead of being left behind on the site.

 All companies, no matter what their industry or where there operations are taking place, need to take steps to prevent damage to the surrounding environment.
 Whilst some will be located or engaged in activities which are situated in areas of particular natural beauty and/or containing highly-sensitive and rare species of plant or animal life, all organisations need to take steps and put control measures in place to reduce and prevent the harm they cause to the environment.
 This can include steps such as more rigorous control systems and an increased amount of environmental awareness training.

 Environmental Awareness in Health and Safety Courses

 The importance of employees being made aware of their environmental responsibilities, and how their actions (as well as those of the company) can adversely impact the environment has led to the increase in popularity of courses like the NEBOSH Environmental Certificate, as well as being present as an element on the NEBOSH General Certificate also.
-Please click on the "NEBOSH Courses" option from the "Health & Safety" drop-down menu at the top of the page to see the course outlines for these.
+Please click on the "Health & Safety Training" tab at the top of the page and click on a NEBOSH course title to see the course outlines for these.